 If you have close family and friends, accept their support as much as you can.
 You may not want to upset people by telling them your worries but you may be surprised by how much people will appreciate it and want to help you.

-Cancer Council Helpline is here to help.
-Nurses on the Helpline may be able to refer you to a cancer support group.
+Cancer Council is here to help.
+Call 13 11 20 to speak with a cancer nurse; they may be able to refer you to a cancer support group.
 Strong friendships are often formed in these groups, and people who would otherwise feel isolated and lonely can find support and laughter.

 When treatment is over people have more time to think about their losses.
 You may think you should get on with your life and return to ‘normal', but it isn't always that easy.
 Returning to work, trying to resume your social life, your sex life or hobbies may be far more difficult than you imagined.
 You may begin to grieve for the life you once had and find it hard to create your ‘new normal' life.